dafrabzinator/TEXT_TO_SPEECH/README.md

 the gTTS==2.1.1 module (pip install gTTS to download) the os module (pip install os)
 How to run the script
-Write your desired text into the abc.txt file then execute the txtToSpeech.py file.
-This can be done by typing 'python txtToSpeech.py' into your Terminal.
+Write your desired text into the frabswords.txt file then execute the text_To_Speech.py file.
+This can be done by typing 'python text_To_Speech.py' into your Terminal.